-TREATMENTS FOR ANEMIA - Certain kinds of anemia can be treated with medicines to help your body make more red blood cells.
-Anemia can also be treated with a procedure called a "blood transfusion."
+TREATMENTS FOR ANEMIA - If you have anemia, Doctors can treat certain kinds of anemia with medicines to help your body make more red blood cells.
+They can also treat anemia with a procedure called a "blood transfusion."
 During a blood transfusion, a person gets blood that has been donated by someone else medicines can increase energy in patients who are severely tired and weak.
 They are usually used only for a short time because of side effects

-MEDICINES CALLED "STIMULANTS" - These medicines can increase a person's energy, and are usually prescribed only to people who are severely tired and weak
+MEDICINES CALLED "STIMULANTS" - These medicines can increase a person's energy.
+Doctors usually prescribe these medicines only to people who are severely tired and weak feel tired and don't sleep well at night.
+If you are depressed, your doctor might prescribe medicines called "antidepressants"